 Make sure they send updated grades/transcripts promptly.
 Your grades should have remained the same or gotten better, not dipped.
 If your grades have gone down, this will not work in your favor.

 4. Ask for an additional letter of recommendation.

 Obtain and have an extra letter of recommendation sent, but only if the school welcomes extra LORs (some schools explicitly state on their waitlist docs they do not welcome or want extra LORs).
 A teacher, coach, or someone else close to you who can speak to your potential contributions to the university could draft this letter.

-Side note on alumni letters and letters from well-known and or famous people: Many students ask if these are helpful to send, and the answer is no unless the person really knows you or they are a very high-level donor with solid connections to admissions.
+Side note on alumni letters and letters from well-known or famous people: Many students ask if these are helpful to send.
+The answer is no unless the person knows you or they are a very high-level donor with solid connections to admissions.
 If you think that a big name vouching for you will help, it generally doesn’t as a stand-alone factor, and officers can see through these often brief and less than meaningful notes.

 Consider the following strategies in addition to the tried and true tips above: